to RTAC Members

 group hearing program which provided discounts on hearing

 aids and other hearing services.
 Call the RTAC

 office at 1-312-750-1522 for more information on this

-- The Chicago
+- The Chicago Retired

 Teachers' Aid Fund (CRTAF) is dedicated to

 financial time.
 To go to their website click here.

-of the Affordable Care
+of the Affordable Care Act (alias 'Obama

 Care') and how it affects your healthcare insurance cost

 by RTAC Director Patricia B. Kubistal here.

-- Information about the different types and options
+- Information about the different types and

 can be found on this page.

-- Estimated travel times via Chicago
+- Estimated travel times via Chicago Expressways is available

-Expressways is available here.
+the CTA is available here.